logux/core/README.md

 ## Action

-Logux action is a simple JS object, having only one mandatory property — `type`.
+Logux action is a simple JS object, having only one mandatory `type` property.
 Logux actions are very similar to Redux actions.

 ```js